Azure-Samples/LegacyDotNetAppMigrationWorkshop/README.md

 ### HOL 7 - [Migrate Source Apps to Windows Containers](./HOL/07-app-to-container/README.md)

-In this lab you will learn how to containerize legacy applications
+In this lab you will learn how to containerize legacy applications for native Azure services such as AKS and App Service.

 ----